TosbackCgusBridge-Bot/CGUs-versions/Figis/Privacy Policy.md

     *   Weekly Special Gifts
     *   Spooky Halloween Specials

-FAQContact UsFigis GuaranteeShipping InformationLow PaymentsFree GiftsSafe &.
+Halloween | Christmas Gifts | Thanksgiving FAQContact UsFigis GuaranteeShipping InformationLow PaymentsFree GiftsSafe &.
 SecureReturns PolicyPrivacy PolicyCredit DetailsTerms of UseEmail Us Internet Privacy Policy

 *   What is your Internet Privacy Policy?
 *   What information do you collect when I visit your Web sites?